Efficient SAR Vessel Detection for FPGA-Based On-Satellite Sensing: Results

 \subsubsection{Post-Training Quantization (PTQ)}

-We calibrated our models on a 1,000 image subset of the \textit{validation} set.
+We calibrated our models on a 1,000 chip subset of the \textit{validation} set.
 Smaller (100) and larger (10,000) calibration sets were also tested, but these changes did not result in significant performance differences.
-With PTQ, models show moderate performance degradation compared to their floating-point counterparts, with an average drop of 3.3\% in detection performance and 4.2\% in classification metrics.
-The overall detection performance decreased by 6.0\% for the baseline architecture compared to the 2.2\% and 3.0\% drop for our modified \textit{small} and \textit{nano} models respectively.
+With PTQ, models show moderate performance degradation compared to their floating-point counterparts, with a minor overall detection drop of 0.4\% and a decrease of an average of 3.4\% in near-shore and classification metrics.
+The baseline YOLOv8n model experiences the largest performance drop, with an average performance drop of 4.1\% across all metrics, compared to 1.7\% and 2.2\% for our modified \textit{small} and \textit{nano} models respectively.
 These results indicate that quantization exacerbated the limitations of the less performant baseline architecture, while our modified architectures are more robust to quantization.
-Additionally, performance drop of the smallest model (\textit{nano}) can be attributed to the reduced amount of redundancy with fewer parameters, which leads to a more pronounced impact.
+Additionally, the increased performance drop of the smallest model (\textit{nano}) can be attributed to the reduced amount of redundancy with fewer parameters, which leads to a more pronounced impact.